-If escape room logic is to believed it would seem that a penchant for puzzles could allow you to escape any situation – but as school tends to teach us, it’s those with physical prowess who get ahead.
+If escape room logic is to believed, it would seem that a penchant for puzzles could allow you to escape any situation – but if school taught us anything, it’s those with physical prowess who get ahead.
 Of course, any real life escape would demand a concoction of both and this is where Enigma Escape comes in.
-Basing their games on realism (so sadly no Cat Kingdoms) Enigma Escape try to create experiences that utilise common sense and logic rather than just puzzles, taking escape rooms out of the head and into the whole body.
+Basing their games on realism (so sadly no Cat Kingdoms), Enigma Escape try to create experiences that utilise common sense and logic rather than just puzzles, taking escape rooms out of the head and into the whole body.
 They’ve two games, both born from the same narrative world:

 You’ve scored tickets to the premiere of a new film; The Killer.
 Sweet.
 Don’t ask questions, just go along, grab as much free stuff as you can from the buffet, and find your seat.
 One hitch, nobody else is there and it looks like you’re the star.
 Spoiler alert – you’re getting killed unless you can get out.